-- 1. Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - 2.
-Articulate a synthesis of every major category of systematic theology. - 3.
-Exegete and apply Scripture using inductive methods and principles of literal-grammatical-historical hermeneutics. - 4.
+- Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - 2.
+Articulate a synthesis of every major category of systematic theology and trace its development throughout church history. - 3.
+Exegete and apply Scripture using inductive methods and principles of literalgrammatical-historical hermeneutics. - 4.
 Understand and articulate the Free-Grace principles of progressive sanctification.